johann-solo/oliveandmango.github.io/site/content/blog/2018-12-11-citrus-herb-and-butter-turkey.md

 17. Once you have skimmed the fat, add enough broth to equal about 4-5 cups total of drippings/broth.
 18. Place the roasting pan over two burners and add wine (about &frac12; cup) to deglaze the pan scraping up all those brown bits on the bottom of the pan.
 19. Once deglazed, add the butter and once melted, add the flour whisking to combine.
-20. Cook stirring constantly, until the mixture is golden, nuts a couple of minutes.
+20. Cook stirring constantly, until the mixture is golden, just a couple of minutes.
 21. Increase heat to medium high and add the remaining &frac12; cup of white wine, whisking as you go to let the wine reduce down.
 22. Slowly whisk in the reserved broth, stirring constantly, until the mixture is smooth.
 23. Stir in the sage and the thyme and cook, continuing to stir, until the gravy has thickened to your desired thickness, around 8 to 10 minutes.